pulumi/docs/content/docs/intro/concepts/state.md

 Pulumi supports two classes of  _backends_ for storing your infrastructure state:

 - **Service**: a managed cloud experience using the online or self-hosted Pulumi Service application
-- **Self-Managed**: an object store on your local filesystem, or in AWS, Azure, or Google Cloud
+- **Self-Managed**: an object store such as AWS S3, Azure Blob Storage, Google Cloud Storage, or your local filesystem

 Pulumi's SDK works great with all backends, although some details differ between them.